KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * profile restore points, integrity checks, repair paths, and safer rollback handling
 * profile backup and restore behavior that stays local and browser-controlled

+## Import Surfaces

+The current browser import surfaces stay inside the trusted browser side and are designed to be explicit about local file and profile access.

+The current import behavior includes:

+* bookmark import from supported local browser paths or a user-chosen bookmark file
+* history import from supported local browser profiles or a user-chosen history file
+* temporary safe-copy handling for supported Chromium and Firefox history databases before reading them
+* extension import scanning across supported Chromium profile roots instead of only a single default profile path
+* manual extension import through a selected `manifest.json` file that resolves back to the owning extension folder
+* explicit user consent gates before browser-path scanning or manual file selection

 ## Local AI Architecture

-Version `1.2.40` keeps the local AI layer on-device by default while carrying forward the broader accessibility, startup, installer, media-tool, multilingual, and newer profile-system refinements from the earlier `1.1.x` releases.
+Version `1.2.80` keeps the local AI layer on-device by default while carrying forward the broader accessibility, startup, installer, media-tool, multilingual, and newer profile-system refinements from the earlier `1.1.x` releases.

 The current AI runtime includes: